rpedrodasilva10/loan-management-system/README.md

 #### Summary

-Get the volume of outstanding debt (i.e., debt yet to be paid) at some point in time.
+Get the volume of outstanding debt (i.e., debt yet to be paid) at the moment of requisition.

-#### Payload

-date: loan balance until this date.
-### Example of sent data

-    {
-        “date”: “2017-09-05 02:18Z”
-    }
 #### Reply

 balance: outstanding debt of loan.